benchristel/sindarin/english-tengwar.md

 ## Punctuation

-The details of _Tengwar_ punctuation seem traditionally to have been up to the discretion and personal style of the scribe.
+The details of _tengwar_ punctuation seem traditionally to have been up to the discretion and personal style of the scribe.
 A few regular conventions, however, were widely observed.